Recipes : Salads

 Rather than placing the ingredients in a mixing bowl and emulsifying with a whisk as the French might do, in Mexico ingredients are commonly added in a Tupperware and shaken up until well blended.

 Here is the secret vinaigrette from our home, which I measured, so you can make it if you please.
 You can substitute the honey with brown sugar, the main point being, that you need a bit of sweet to make the rest of the ingredients shine through.
-I added Boston lettuce, tomato and avocado here, but you can play with more ingredients that you may have at home: asparagus, scallions, jícama, to name some…
+I added Boston lettuce, tomato and Mexican avocado here, but you can play with more ingredients that you may have at home: asparagus, scallions, jícama, to name some…

 Aside from making the salad more hearty and filling, the Queso Fresco adds a nice contrast to the vinaigrette with its subtle salty and tangy notes.
 I will give you more ideas for using Queso Fresco in upcoming posts, so when you see it in the store, bring some home!